elastic/examples/Machine Learning/ProblemChild/problemchild-training-to-inference.md

 }
 ```

-* Gsub processors to replace certain patterns in the commandline arguments with a normalized value
+* Gsub processors to replace certain patterns in the commandline arguments with a normalized value.

 Eg: The following processor replaces the pattern defined by the `pattern` field, by the string "process_id" in the `feature_command_line` field.